what we do

 3) A focus on spending on candidates vs. compliance.
 We take seriously our responsibility to spend our investors' money wisely, and hence early on, we're focusing on states where the campaign finance laws are relatively less burdensome, such that we can spend more money supporting candidates and less money on legal and compliance costs.

 These criteria have driven the selection of Texas, Virginia, and Pennsylvania, and will continue to drive our decision-making moving forward.

-- Building the infrastructure: We formally incorporated, launched our web site, and began establishing our approach to identification and selection of candidates.
-We recruited over nearly 70 core investors (Founding Members, Co-Chairs, and Chairs) who each committed to raise or donate between $2,500 and $10,000 over the next year, and raised nearly $75,000 to fund start-up and operating costs and support our first set of candidates.
+Building the infrastructure: We formally incorporated, launched our web site, and began establishing our approach to identification and selection of candidates.
+We recruited dozens of Investors (individuals who committed to donate/raise $2,500 - $10,000/year) and raised nearly $75,000 to fund start-up and operating costs and support our first set of candidates.

-- Establishing operations in Texas and Virginia: Per the above three criteria, we selected Texas and Virginia as our initial 2 states.
+Establishing operations in Texas and Virginia: We selected Texas and Virginia as our initial 2 states.
 We launched Advisory Boards in each state and selected, endorsed, and funded 12 candidates (8 of whom won).